nickfargo/omicron/README.md

 #### thunk ( obj )

-Returns a lazy evaluator function that will return the `obj` argument when called.
+Returns a lazy evaluator function that closes over and returns the provided `obj` argument.

 #### NIL